| 1-2

 ferry covering a distance that could be swum across in

+about a minute.
 The other side had one

 nasty little surprise for us: the road leading to